Università per stranieri "Dante Alighieri" di Reggio Calabria: Reputation

 The University for Foreigners "Dante Alighieri" in Reggio Calabria has been recognized as one of Italy's top universities, according to the StuDocu World University Ranking 2020.
 This survey, conducted by the Dutch startup StuDocu among 100,000 students from over 27 countries, placed the university fourth in Italy and 28th in Europe.
 The institution stands out for its long-standing focus on inclusion and intercultural exchange, with 20% of its students coming from countries like Latin America, Russia, and Egypt.

 This achievement is particularly significant as it reflects the direct opinions of students, with the university being the only one from Southern Italy to rank in the top ten.
-Other top-ranking Italian universities include Bocconi in Milan and the University of Camerino.
+The other top-ranking Italian universities include Bocconi University in Milan and the University of Camerino.